-Approach Characteristic Baseline Emerging Progressing Practicing Rarely Sometimes Usually Almost Always Educator can clearly articulate how their view of children guides their practice Educator has collaborated with classroom colleagues in determining a view of the child and posted this view of the child Educator prepare environment and set up on going provocation materials based on the child's interest or continue the previous day's exploration Educator meets and greets each child and transitions from school to program into the environment via a link
+Approach Characteristic Baseline Emerging Progressing Practicing

+Rarely Sometimes Usually Almost

+Always

+Educator can clearly articulate how

+their view of children guides their

+practice.

+Educator has collaborated with

+classroom colleagues in determining a

+view of the child.

+Educator prepares environment and set

+up on going provocation materials

+based on the child's interest or continue

+the previous day's exploration.

+Educator meets and greets each

+child and parent and transitions into the

-to a peer, an interest, a material, or
+classroom via a link to a peer, an

+interest, a material, or another

-another educator if required.
+educator if required (in consultation

+with parent)

 Educator recognizes and identifies the

 physical, environmental and social

 emotional stressors that can impact

 each child thru self-reflection of child

 observation and interaction, and

 discussion with parent and colleagues.

 Educator acts to reduce the physical,

 environmental and social emotional

 stressors and enhance the child's ability

 to learn how to recover from and/or

 maintain a steady state (self regulate)

 throughout the day

 Educator plans for successful transitions

-from parent to programs or school to
+from parent to classroom, activity to

-program, activity to activity, etc

-throughout the day
+activity, etc throughout the day

 The educator models thoughtfulness

 and caring by listening to the child face

 to face.

 The educator joins the child where they

 are at focusing on what and how the

 child is learning vs. what they should be

 learning

 The educator builds connections

-(establishes a responsive relationship)

-with the child
+(establishes a responsive relationship) with the child

 By observation and self-

 reflection

 vs. correcting and directing

 At child's level for face to face

 interactions

-• Uses a pleasant, calm voice and
+Uses a pleasant, calm voice and

 simple language while making

 eye contact

 Provides warm, responsive

 physical contact

 Being a play partner with a

 younger child and following their

 lead, engaging in give and take

 actions and conversation

 Demonstrates flexibility

-1

-1
+- Demonstraces nexibility l

-Helps child understand their

-expectations by providing simple
+Helps child understand their expectations by providing simple

 but clear explanations consistent

 with the abilities of the child

 vs. directing the child

 Takes the time to engage

 children in the process of

 resolving problems and conflicts

 vs. reiterating classroom rules

 Views challenging and/or

 disruptive behavior as an

 opportunity to reflect on where

 and how the child(ren) could be

 successful and direct child there

-Learn from mistakes and accept
+Learn from mistakes and accept responsibility for their guys

 responsibility for their own

-decisions/actions/choices

-The educator demonstrates that
+decisions/actions/choicesThe educator demonstrates that

-mistakes or temper tantrums are

-viewed as opportunities for
+mistakes or temper tantrums are viewed as opportunities for

 refection and educator/child

 learning.

-• Clearly state what the child has
+Clearly state what the child has

 done well when acknowledging

 the child for their

 accomplishments

 vs. "good job tidying up"

-For older children, the educator

-determines, jointly with child,

-the natural/logical

-disruptions.

 The educator encourages the child(ren)

 to listen to each other, share ideas and

 acknowledge peer accomplishments.

 Educator records the child's interest,

 engagement, challenges, and/or gained

 knowledge throughout the day

 The educator uses pedagogical

 documentation to show children that

-their work is valued

-Educator invites the child to share with
+their work is valued Educator invites the child to share with

 their parent the child's interest,

-consequences for specific disruptions.
-The educator encourages the child(ren) to listen to each other, share ideas and acknowledge peer accomplishments.
-Educator records the child's interest, engagement, challenges, and/or gained knowledge throughout the day The educator uses pedagogical documentation to show children that their work is valued Educator invites the child to share with
+engagement, challenges or gained

+knowledge at the end of the day

+vs. the educator telling the parents

+The educator uses pedagogical

+documentation to make parents aware

+l l .
+1 l .